TownLake/blog-samrhea-legacy/content/posts/2021/foreign-license-exchange.md

 Under increasing pressure, I finally committed to getting my license.
 Obtaining a driver's license in Portugal was a bit harder than I expected.
 I finally did it a few months ago and wrote down the steps that worked for me.

-> **Proceed with caution.** I'm not a lawyer or an expert.
+> **⚠️ Proceed with caution.** I'm not a lawyer or an expert.
 These steps worked for me.
 It might work for you.
 I've talked to people who started this process months before me and are still waiting.

-> **Watch the clock.** In theory, if you wait too long to exchange a foreign driving license in Portugal you will have to start over and apply for a new license directly from Portugal.
+> **⏰ Watch the clock.** In theory, if you wait too long to exchange a foreign driving license in Portugal you will have to start over and apply for a new license directly from Portugal.
 I've heard that this cutoff is six months after you obtain residency, and [other guides seem to confirm that](https://www.angloinfo.com/how-to/portugal/transport/driving-licences/non-eu-licence-exchange).
 COVID appears to have extended that deadline.
 I was able to exchange mine about 16 months after becoming a resident.

 Alright, let's get started.
 I'm writing this guide using a day counter to give you a sense for timeline.
 I'll also be collapsing the text I sent in emails so that the guide itself is shorter.
 You can expand each section to copy-and-paste.
 I'm also redacting personal information.